datopian/playbook/running-the-org/README.md

 ### Time-off

-Remember, we aren't a traditional organization and we practice self-management and self-organizing.
+Remember, we're not a traditional organization and we practice self-management and self-organizing.
 Thus, time-off is not something approved by your "boss" (who is your boss?).
 Rather it is something to discuss and negotiate with your peers and overall resourcing coordination team as they are the ones affected.

 In short, we ask that you be mindful of business priorities when choosing which days to take off and that you liaise with your colleagues and team, especially with the scrum master and product owner on any projects you are involved in.